Loading component...

 Having the necessary documents ready with your application can simplify the process and reduce stress.
 Let’s take a look at the documents you’ll need.

-Keep in mind that some landlords may not require all these documents, so it’s a good idea to confirm their specific requirements before submitting your application.
+Keep in mind that some property managers may not require all these documents, so it’s a good idea to confirm their specific requirements before submitting your application.

 Recent pay stubs (typically from the last 2-3 months)